CBET-DT: The Windsor experiment

 With an editorial and tech staff of about 32, CBC reinstated local news in pilot project form.
 New operating methods and new technologies were introduced.
 This meant videojournalists (cross-skilling) multi-skilling, and the use of non-linear editing technology (AVID NewsCutters and air-play for news item playback).
 The Windsor Council was also formed.
 This group made up of managers and union reps oversaw the progress of the "experiment" and dealt with issues that arose on an almost weekly basis.
 The new methods of the operation paved way for some of the new language in the collective agreements reached in 1996–97.

 Windsor was not only in the spotlight in the CBC, but was also of interest to many other broadcasters and union leaders across the country.
 Two local half-hour news programs were produced when CBET presented the Windsor Evening News, anchored by Carole MacNeil, at 5:30 p.m. and the Windsor Late News at 11 p.m.
 (CBET would continue to show the Toronto-based CBC Evening News at 6 p.m.)

 In the mid-1990s, the CBC increased the amount of Canadian-produced programming on its schedule.
 However, the few American shows left on CBC Television had disappeared from CBET some years before.
 These shows were replaced with older CBC programs or shows from other Commonwealth countries, such as the popular British television drama Coronation Street (a national CBC program) and the Australian drama, Neighbours (exclusive to CBET at first, but which later began to be distributed nationally).

-The station had also moved its transmitter tower from Downtown Windsor to near McGregor in 2002, by dismantling the top 600 ft and erecting it up as a new structure.
-The bottom 400 ft still remained for the analogue signal on channel 9, while the new tower houses the digital signals for CBET (post-transition digital channel 9) and CICO-TV-32 (TVOntario), and for unrealized digital facilities for CBEFT (post-transition digital channel 35, or virtual channel 54.1).
+The station had also moved its transmitter tower from Downtown Windsor to near McGregor in 2002, by dismantling the top 600 ft and erecting it as a new structure.
+The bottom 400 ft still remained for the analog signal on channel 9, while the new tower houses the digital signals for CBET (post-transition digital channel 9) and CICO-TV-32 (TVOntario), and for unrealized digital facilities for CBEFT (post-transition digital channel 35, or virtual channel 54.1).

 Sale of studio

 On September 8, 2014, it was announced that the CBC would be selling its Riverside Drive studio complex to Clayland Developments Ltd. of London, Ontario for $1,425,000.
-The CBC will continue its operations at the complex, leasing 13,000 square feet of the 32,000 square-foot complex from Clayland on a ten-year lease.
-While employees would relocate out of areas not leased by the CBC, the transition is not expected to be noticed by viewers and listeners.
+The CBC would continue its operations at the complex, leasing 13,000 square feet of the 32,000 square-foot complex from Clayland on a ten-year lease.
+While employees would relocate out of areas not leased by the CBC, the transition was not expected to be noticed by viewers and listeners.
 The 1954 building is on Windsor's heritage registry, meaning that it could not be torn down without approval by the city government.